-- The Galapagos Islands requires all individuals to carry international travel insurance that includes medical coverage that can be used in the country in the event of medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
-If you are unable to obtain the required travel medical insurance coverage, an individual policy may be purchased at an additional minimal cost of approximately $5 per day.
-Arrangements must be made for this coverage in advance.
-Please contact our Guest Services department at email@example.com in advance of your departure for more information.
+- The Galapagos Islands requires all individuals to carry international travel insurance that provides medical benefits in another country in the event of a medical emergency or in case individuals are diagnosed with COVID-19 while visiting.
+Please contact your travel/medical insurance carrier specialist for international coverage questions or contact our Guest Services department at firstname.lastname@example.org for travel insurance provider recommendations.

 In addition to these Destination Specific Wellness Protocols, Orbridge wellness protocols will be followed on all tours.
 We invite you to familiarize yourself with what Orbridge is doing, and what is expected by guests while on tour, by visiting orbridge.com/wellness.

-- Under the recently announced policy, all travelers entering or returning to the U.S. will be required to get a viral COVID-19 test within three days before their flight departs for return to the U.S. and receive a negative test result.
+- Under current policy, all vaccinated travelers entering or returning to the U.S. will be required to get a viral COVID-19 test within 1 day of their flight to the U.S. and receive a negative test result.
 Orbridge ground staff will assist guests with this required testing.
 Written documentation of test results (paper or electronic copy) must be provided to the airline.

-- For guests departing Ecuador back to the U.S. or continuing on to Peru, our ground team will arrange for and cover all costs associated with this test.
+- For guests departing Ecuador back to the U.S. or continuing on to Peru, our ground team will arrange for this test in Ecuador and the associated costs will be payable at time of service.
 Written documentation of test results (paper or electronic copy) must then be provided to the airline.
-Guests who test positive at the end of the tour will need to quarantine at a government-approved hotel at their own expense until a negative test result has been received.
+Guests who test positive at the end of the tour will need to quarantine at a government-approved facility or hotel at their own expense until a negative test result has been received.

-- For Machu Picchu post tour guests departing Peru back to the U.S., our Peruvian ground team will arrange for the required testing to be performed.
-Costs for this test range from $50.00 to $130.00 dependent on the type of test performed and is payable at the time of service.
+- For Machu Picchu post-tour guests departing Peru back to the U.S., our Peruvian ground team will arrange for the required testing to be performed.
+Costs for this test are the responsibility of the guest and should be paid at the time of the service.
+Tests range from $45 to $130 depending on the type of test performed, and again, is payable by the guest at the time of service.
 Written documentation of test results (paper or electronic copy) must then be provided to the airline.

 - Specific protocols and expectations for air travel vary by airline.
 Click here and scroll to the Air Travel Protocol section to learn more about airline protocols.